 As beings capable of creating a musical note, we can swim within a cenote and discover its frequency purely by humming.
 This is confirmed by the resonance (read pressure) of the air around our ears.
 While it may appear subjective upon first reading, there is no mistaking it in practice The name Delphi comes from the same root as δελφύς meaning “womb”.

 So in the Greek tradition a Pythia could use a natural temple like Mt Parnassus as a knowledge centre.
 The cave within would create a natural standing wave in the shape of a python that the oracle could align with.
 So this Apollonian “umbilical cord” in the resonant waters of Delphi writhed with renewed wisdom even as the Giza temples dried up.
-This sacred womb was a temenos, a Greek word meaning any enclosure that makes it possible to enter into a greater reality.
+This sacred womb was a temenos, a Greek word meaning a separate enclosure that makes it possible to enter into a greater reality.
 Here we move from chronos (human time) to kairos (eternity).
 Even the word human comes from humus: the Earth.

 Sacred caves resonate at tones which are inaudible to the human ear.
 These are Earth’s natural resonances and because they are too deep to detect audibly we feel them in other parts of our body instead.
 In fact our chakras resonate with them and this is how wisdom is conveyed.

 But how did we work with these invisible sounds?
 How did we measure the “wave of a cave” especially when we couldn’t hear its natural infrasonic tones?
 Well, we created a tool to measure infrasound.
 We called it the Ankh.
 There were three parts to it: the resonant ring, the matching device and the antenna.
 These can be seen below: